umeshmorsu12/data-structures/README.md

 # Data Structures
-Visit Wiki for additional documentation
+This [Wiki link](https://github.com/umeshmorsu12/data-structures/wiki) contains all the documentation